University of Arkansas at Little Rock

-- Ensure the permit is canceled with the work is done.
+- Ensure the permit is canceled when the work is done.

 - Ensure the confined space is safely closed and all workers are cleared from the area.

 C. Entry Supervisors

 The EHS officer(s) or department supervisor(s) shall serve as the entry supervisor(s), and shall be qualified and authorized to approve confined space entry permits.
 The entry supervisor(s) shall be responsible for:

 - Determining if conditions are acceptable for entry.